 Cocaine disrupts how the male body creates sperm (spermatogenesis).
 This affects reproduction.
 If a man has had long-term cocaine use, then our sperm count will be lowered because we can’t produce as much because of the damage.
 But also, those that are already in production have a poorer mobility.
 It also leads to a deformity in them leading to a higher abnormality count.

 In addition, research has shown that men’s fertility health is further affected by damages to the microscopic ultrastructure of the testicles.
 This leads to irreversible fertility issues.

 On this note, let’s take a quick sidestep to steroids which increase testosterone in our bloodstream.
 This conns our brain into thinking we have enough and so it doesn’t produce as much naturally.
 This leads to poor sperm quality and thus infertility.
 It’s the same effect with excessive muscle building exercise.
 And these effects can be medium to long term.

 Sexual arousal and physical affects

-Sexual arousal is also affected by drugs.
+Drugs also affected sexual arousal.
 Over time, men may suffer with a lack of sexual arousal, and the knock on physical effects of that.
-And don’t be fooled by the short term spike in sexual arousal.
+And don’t be fooled by the short-term spike in sexual arousal.
 Everything needs to balance out.
-And this spike is only short lived.
+And this spike is only short-lived.
 Cocaine can lead to erectile dysfunction and delayed orgasm.
 Neither are great for enhancing your conception chances.

 Continued affects on your child even after birth

 In the same way females are still affected by cocaine use after pregnancy, the same applies to men.
-If you get pregnant despite your drug use, then research shows that your child will be more likely to miscarry due to defective sperm, and even at full term, your child will be smaller with a lower birth rate.
+If you get pregnant despite your drug use, then research shows that your child will be more likely to miscarry because of defective sperm, and even at full term, your child will be smaller with a lower birth rate.